ellisonleao/magictools/README.md

 * [LimeJS](http://www.limejs.com/) - HTML5 game framework for building fast, native-experience games for all modern touchscreens and desktop browsers.
 * [EnchantJS](http://enchantjs.com/) - A simple JavaScript framework for creating games and apps.
-* [voxel.js](http://voxeljs.com/) - voxel.js is a collection of projects that make it easier than ever to create 3D voxel games like Minecraft all in the browser.
 * [Stencyl](http://www.stencyl.com/) -  a game creation platform that allows users to create 2D video games for computers, mobile devices, and the web.
 * [RPGMaker](http://www.rpgmakerweb.com/) - series of programs for the development of role-playing games.
 * [FlashPunk](http://useflashpunk.net/) - free ActionScript 3 library designed for developing 2D Flash games.